HarshUpadhyay/TesseractTrainer/README.md

 * a Unix/Linux system
 * Tesseract3.x
 * python 2.6+
 * PIL (Python Imaging Library).
 Note that PIL has not yet been ported to Python3.
+* ImageMagick

 ## API
 The `tesseract_training.py` file offers a very simple API, defined through the class `TesseractTrainer`.